yiit/ENFi32_07022026/docs/source/Rules/Rules.rst

 * Sensor (temperature in the example)
 * Dummy device (named ``Dummy`` in this example, minimal 2 values, ``LoggingON`` and ``LoggingOFF``), Interval can be set to 0

+Changed: 2025-03-21 Use named variables, instead of numbered variables.

 .. code-block:: none

   On System#Boot Do